ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 Karen Lynn Ingalls demonstrates painting upside down for the students of St. Apollinaris School in Napa, California • photo © Sandra Cassayre Moore

-Karen has taught art classes, lessons, and art workshops in a variety of subjects to adults and children in Napa Valley, Sonoma County, and other parts of Northern California, in addition to previously teaching high school English classes.
+Since then, I have taught art classes, lessons, and workshops, and given demonstrations to adults and children in Napa Valley, Sonoma County, and other parts of Northern California.

-She taught for Napa Valley College Community Education, and currently teaches art classes and workshops for adults and mature teens at the Calistoga Art Center, as well as private, group, and corporate art workshops.
+I taught for Napa Valley College Community Education, and gave art classes and workshops for adults and mature teens through the Calistoga Art Center, as well as private, group, and corporate art workshops.
+Currently I'm teaching all my classes and workshops online, and I love that people are able to join us from all over the United States and beyond.

 Picture